itsamrithaa/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

     - Queue<String> getTopGenres() -> returns most listened-to genres
     - double calculateListeningTime() -> computes total listening time over a given period.

+    The component will be represented on a queue of listening history so that data can be passed through the constructor, allowing kernel methods to expose top songs and artists stats.
+This ensures there is no layering issues.

   - **Secondary Methods**:
     - String generateSummary()uses kernel methods to create a summary of the user’s music habits
     - Map<String,String> getArtistStats(String artist) Returns detailed stats for a given artist (e.g., total listens, top songs)